Sonicu's Blog

 Unless you're using automated, wireless temperature monitoring and sensors paired to a cloud-based platform, you might as well be using a version of Clifford's analog thermometer.
 Truth is, you essentially are; it just takes less time to register.

-1973 – Royal Medical Corp. granted U.S. patent for first digital medical thermometer that revolutionizes temperature monitoring in terms of accuracy, speed, and efficiency.
+1973 – Royal Medical Corp. granted a U.S. patent for the first digital medical thermometer that revolutionized temperature monitoring in terms of accuracy, speed, and efficiency.
 However, the new technology still requires manual reading and recording.

-1977- Early 1980s – personal desktop computers become available with the introduction of Commodore PET, Apple II and Tandy TRS-80.
+1977- Early 1980s – personal desktop computers became available with the introduction of Commodore PET, Apple II, and Tandy TRS-80.

-1985 – Introduction of local alarming that emits audible signal when temperature parameters at a single unit are exceeded.
+1985 – Introduction of a local alarm that emits an audible signal when temperature parameters at a single unit are exceeded.
 Issues of manual reading and logging temperature data to avoid the alarm continue.

 1989 – First commercial U.S. internet service provider, The World, becomes operational.

-1995 – Internet is fully commercialized with decommissioning of National Science Foundation Network enabling commercial traffic to move across the World Wide Web.
+1995 – The Internet is fully commercialized with the decommissioning of the National Science Foundation Network, enabling commercial traffic to move across the World Wide Web.

 2002 – Amazon Web Services develops a suite of cloud-based services to include data storage and computation.